fivetran/terraform-provider-fivetran/docs/data-sources/group_users.md

 ### Required

-- `id` (String) The unique identifier for the user within the account.
+- `id` (String) The unique identifier for the group within the Fivetran system.
+Data-source will represent a set of users who has membership in this group.

 ### Optional